Chinese Numbers 1-1000 and Beyond: Your Guide to Counting in Chinese

 If you recently started learning Chinese, odds are learning to count is one of your first goals.

-Here’s your guide to Chinese numbers from one to 1,000 (and more!) as well as how to use them in everyday sentences.
+Take a look at this guide to learn Chinese numbers from one to 1,000 (and more), how to count in Chinese and how to use numbers in everyday sentences.

 Contents